Weight conjectures for $\ell$-compact groups and spetses: Introduction and statement of results

 where $\Irr^d(B_0)$ is the subset of characters in $\Irr(B_0)$ of $\ell$-defect $d$. \end{conjA}

 We show that the defects of characters in $\Irr(B_0)$ are locally controlled (see Proposition~\ref{prop:heights}), so $|\Irr^d(B_0)|$ can be re-expressed in terms of characters of the groups $W(s)$ defined above.
 Thus, Conjecture~\ref{c:conjd} can be further generalised to a statement about arbitrary simply connected $\ell$-compact groups (see Conjecture~\ref{conj:nr oweights}).
 We give evidence for this by verifying it when $|W|$ is prime to $\ell$ and for the smallest non-trivial infinite family of reflection groups.
 This also supports the general positivity conjecture (\cite[Conj.~2.5]{KLLS19}) that for any saturated fusion system~$\cF$, $\bm(\cF,d)\ge 0$ for all $d\ge 0$.
-Our Conjecture \ref{c:conjd} also implies the Ordinary Weight Conjecture for the principal $\ell$-block of $\bG^F$ for all semisimple algebraic groups $\bG$ with Frobenius map $F$ whenever $\ell>2$ is very good for $\bG$ and $F$ induces an $\ell'$-automorphism of $W$.
+Our Conjecture \ref{c:conjd} also implies the ordinary weight conjecture for the principal $\ell$-block of $\bG^F$ for all semisimple algebraic groups $\bG$ with Frobenius map $F$ whenever $\ell>2$ is very good for $\bG$ and $F$ induces an $\ell'$-automorphism of $W$.

 We close the introduction with some remarks concerning the case $\ell=2$, the restriction on the order of $\tau$ and the simply connected hypothesis in Theorem~\ref{thmc} and Conjecture~\ref{c:conjd}.
 The connected $2$-compact groups have been classified by Andersen--Grodal \cite{AG09}.
 They show that the exotic $2$-compact group $\operatorname{DI}(4)$ associated to $G_{24}$, constructed by Dwyer--Wilkerson, is the only simple $2$-compact group not arising as the $2$-completion of a compact connected Lie group.
 In \cite{LS17}, Lynd and the third author show the conclusion of Theorem~\ref{thmb} holds in this case.
-The paper \cite{S19} performs the computations necessary to verify the conclusion of Conjecture~\ref{c:conjd} holds for all but two defects.
-Note that $2$ is bad for $G_{24}$ by Proposition~\ref{prop:bad}.
+The paper \cite{S19} performs the computations necessary to verify the conclusion of Conjecture~\ref{c:conjd} holds for a suitably adapted definition of the principal block.
+Note that the prime~$2$ is bad for $G_{24}$ by Proposition~\ref{prop:bad}.
 The restriction on the order of $\tau$ as well as the simply connected hypothesis come from our being in the setting of \cite[Thm~A]{BM07} (see Theorem~\ref{thm:bm}).
 In many situations the assumptions on \cite[Thm~A]{BM07} are either automatically satisfied (see Remark~\ref{rem:order}) or are not necessary (see Remark~\ref{r:fried}).
 It would be desirable to know to what extent these restrictions may be relaxed.